zhuzilin/on-device_recommendation_tflite/README.md

 Recommendation.xcworkspace
 ```

-Notice that there seems to be some issue with the `.tflite` file provided in the [tensorflow/example](https://github.com/tensorflow/examples/tree/master/lite/examples/recommendation/android).
 If you feel like to retrain the model, please follow the instructions [here](https://github.com/tensorflow/examples/tree/master/lite/examples/recommendation/ml).